bluele/factory-go/README.md

 factory-go is a is a fixtures replacement inspired by [factory_boy](https://github.com/rbarrois/factory_boy) and [factory_girl](https://github.com/thoughtbot/factory_girl).

-It can be generated easily complex objects by using this, and maitain easily those objects generaters.
+It can be generated easily complex objects by using this, and maintain easily those objects generaters.

 ## Install